cwcomiskey/Consulting/README.md

 # Consulting
 Consulting Practicum Projects

-This folder contains my work, a presentation and report, for two consulting projects in the OSU Department of Statistics consulting practicum.
+This folder contains work I did in in the OSU Department of Statistics consulting practicum.
+For each project I wrote and gave a presentation for the practicum, and wrote a report for the client.